mbaraa/mbaraa.com/files/blogs/setting-up-go-templ-with-tailwind-htmx-docker.md

 ### Project structure

-We're building a spending logs application, and we'll be using a structure similar to the one in the official [docs](https://templ.guide/project-structure/project-structure) which an MVC-like structure, with the current packages and files:
+We're building a spending logs application, and we'll be using a structure similar to the one in the official [docs](https://templ.guide/project-structure/project-structure) which is an MVC-like structure, with the packages and files as described below:

 - `components/` - templ components.
 - `db/` - Database access code used to access the spending logs.